-Are GRIB files consistently optimistic ?
+Are GRIB files systematically optimistic ?

 I've been asked this question regularly, but until now I've never wanted to give my opinion on the subject publicly, so as not to offend anyone or create unnecessary controversy..
-But after doing so many of my training courses, why not express it openly ?
+But after doing so many of my training courses, why not express it to me openly ?

 A gauche le dégradé de couleurs représente la vitesse du vent moyen.
 A droite il représente l'écart entre la vitesse du vent moyen et celle des rafales.
 Dans le météogramme la courbe du vent moyen est dessinée en bleu clair, celle des rafales en bleu foncé.